WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 1 male stung to death by bees

-1 female back sliced with knife
+1 female had her back sliced open with a hunting knife

-4 boys hacked to death with hatchet
+4 boys hacked to death with a hatchet

 1 male gets an arrow shot through his neck